-For 2021, the Corporation is reporting a liability for pollution remediation of \$70,901.
+For 2022, the Corporation is reporting a liability for pollution remediation of \$592,749.
 The EPA required the Corporation to remediate any asbestos found in any of their properties or projects.
 The Corporation estimates the liability based on the current value of outlays using the expected cash flow technique.

 As part of the Corporation's efforts to put properties back to productive use, certain acquired properties are found to contain asbestos.
-The cost of remediation estimated by the Corporation is \$70,901 as of 2021 with the potential for additional costs in the future based on survey results.
-Of this amount, \$10,563 is expected to be recovered from Cuyahoga County.
-This amount is realizable and has reduced the expense.
-This recovery asset from Cuyahoga County has been reported as part of the intergovernmental receivable.
+The cost of remediation estimated by the Corporation is \$592,749 as of 2022 with the potential for additional costs in the future based on survey results.
+None of this amount is expected to be recovered from Cuyahoga County as the reimbursement program ended in 2022.